oxc-project/oxc-project.github.io/src/docs/contribute/rules.md

 ## Development Policy

-- All performance issues (runtime and compilation speed) are considered as bugs in this project.
+- All performance issues are considered as bugs in this project, this includes all runtime and compilation performance issues.
 - Embrace data-oriented design.
-- APIs should be simple and well-documented.
+- Keep APIs simple and well-documented.
-- Third-party dependencies should be minimal.
-- Avoid the `regex` crate when possible.
-Regex is slow, most of them can be rewritten in a performant way by using Rust iterator and string methods.
+- Minimize third-party dependencies to reduce compilation speed and project complexity.
-- Avoid heavy macros or generics or any Rust techniques that would penalize compilation speed.
+- Avoid heavy macros, generics, or any Rust techniques that slow down compilation.
-- Always reference the source if the implementation comes from elsewhere.
+- Always provide a reference to the source if the implementation is from another project.
+- Minimize the use of the `regex` crate.
+Use Rust iterators and string methods for better performance.

 ## Maintenance Policy

 - Monitor code coverage for unused code.
 Aim for 99% code coverage.
-- CI time should be actively monitored and reduced to speed up merging of PRs.
+- Actively monitor and work on reducing the CI time to speed up merging of PRs.
 The current CI time on GitHub actions is around 3 minutes.
+- Documentation first - documentation should serve as the source of truth.
+Keep the documentation updated and share the link instead of repeatedly answering the same questions.
+See GitLab's [handbook-first](https://handbook.gitlab.com/handbook/company/culture/all-remote/handbook-first) approach.

 ## Conventional Commits